-We’ve assembled a dynamic auction committee consisting of xxxx, xxxx person, a member of the xxx, xxxx, a member of the xxx Board, and Ms. xxxx, an influential lawyer with strong ties to our tradition, to name a few.
-This group has the ability to make great things happen, they are used to doing so, and they are interested in helping the xxxx make this year’s auction the best ever.
-These ladies do not think small.
+We’ve assembled a dynamic auction committee consisting of xxxx, yyy, and zzzzz an influential lawyer with strong ties to our tradition, to name a few.
+This group has the ability to make great things happen, they are used to doing so.

 This is why we need you, our xxxx, xxxx lovers and supporters, our core bases, to step up and help us by donating something exceptional to this year’s auction.
 We are on a roll.
 Help us keep that momentum and better fulfill our mission, one that benefits us all.

-4. Are we using the word “you” enough?
+4. Use the word “you” more than we.